 You can begin lowering cholesterol naturally today

-By making changes to your diet, getting some more exercise, quitting smoking, losing weight (if you need to) and connecting with your doctor, you’ll be well on your way to better cardiovascular health that has a lasting effect.
+By making changes to your diet, getting more exercise, quitting smoking, losing weight (if you need to) and connecting with your doctor, you’ll be well on your way to better cardiovascular health that has a lasting effect.